srimah1989/lammps-core-shell/README.md

 $ cd lammps-core_shell/sample/minimize/
 $ ../.. /src/lmp_serial < initial.in
 ```
+#### Note:
+This code is developed on the August 2017 release of LAMMPS.
+The files in **pairstyle-core-shell** in this repo can be copied to the similar version or earlier version of LAMMPS and can be complied in serial or parallel in a cluster.

 ## To cite this work

 * S. Mahendran, Ph.
 Carrez, S. Groh and P. Cordier, Dislocation modelling in Mg2SiO4 forsterite: an atomic scale study based on the THB1 potential, Modelling and Simulation, Materials Science and Engineering 25 (2017), 054002.